Netizen warns in viral post that if 1/4 of Singaporeans resort to panic buying, 3/4 could run out of food

 Singapore—While many people may have felt fear and panic upon hearing of Malaysia’s two-week lock down to stop the coronavirus from spreading, one netizen took to facts, logic and common sense to show that Singapore is one of the safest places in the world when it comes to food security, and warned the public not to participate in panic buying as this could have serious consequences for all.

-John Lam, whose Facebook bio says he is a Vice President at investment firm PineBridge, took to the social media platform to explain that Singapore’s food supply is sufficient for at least three months, and so even with Malaysia’s two-week lockdown, no one would go hungry.
+John Lam, whose Facebook bio says he works in the asset management industry, took to the social media platform to explain that Singapore’s food supply is sufficient for at least three months, and so even with Malaysia’s two-week lockdown, no one would go hungry.

 First of all Singapore has at least 3 months worth of food supplies in government warehouses.
 Even if there is not a…